Trump, allies make frantic steps to overturn Biden victory | WTOP

 But a massive influx of mail-in ballots because of the coronavirus pandemic leaned largely to Biden, who encouraged his supporters to vote by mail, and those votes were the last to be counted.
 So it appeared Trump had an edge when he really didn’t.

-In fact, Biden crushed Trump in Wayne County, a Democratic stronghold that includes Detroit, by a more than 2-1 ratio on his way to winning Michigan by 154,000 votes, according to unofficial results.
+In fact, Biden crushed Trump in Wayne County, a Democratic stronghold that includes Detroit, by a more than 2-1 margin on his way to winning Michigan by 154,000 votes, according to unofficial results.

 Earlier this week, the county’s two Republicans canvassers blocked the certification of votes there.
 They later relented and the results were certified.
 But a person familiar with the matter said Trump reached out to the canvassers, Monica Palmer and William Hartmann, on Tuesday evening after the revised vote to express gratitude for their support.
 Then, on Wednesday, Palmer and Hartmann signed affidavits saying they believed the county vote “should not be certified.”